 Persons aged 75 years or older.

-Applicants for secondary visas or visa renewals.
+Applicants for secondary visas, visa renewals or visa and residence extensions.

 Individuals requiring permanent or high levels of care.